qwikster/concinnity/README.md

 - adaptive based on your terminal size and shape!
 - press `=` (the plus key) to create a new counter instantly
 - press the `[` key then any increment or decrement key to edit the name or any counter (i recommend you use short names)
-- press `]` to change the color in the same way! from a theme, or custom
 - use `'` to manually input the value of any counter
 - `-` will delete a counter
 - saves all content automatically!